jandecaluwe/urubu/doc/status.md

 In the future, some support for tagging and pagination may be added.

-I have no plans to add special support for on-site comments.
+I have currently no plans to add special support for on-site comments.
 I have become skeptical of their value, as weak comments consume a lot more (negative) energy than strong ones.
 Of course, you can do that yourself in the templates.

-Also, I have no plans to support other input formats, such as reStructuredText or asciidoc.
+Also, I have currently no plans to support other input formats, such as reStructuredText or asciidoc.
 I work with reStructuredText for manuals, but I don't particularly like it.
 Some work was needed on Markdown extensions in order to support my requirements, and I believe the result is fine now.
 I don't see much value in